fornclakess/git_basics/README.md

 3. git init (for initialisation of folder as git repo)
 4. git status
 5. git remote add origin <ssh/https link>
 to remove: git remote remove origin
+to replace: git remote set-url origin <ssh Link>
 6. git remote -v (to check if and where it's connected for fetch and push)
 7. repeat regular steps(status,add,commit,push)